telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

 ---
 title: Build the Social Stats Page
+page_title: Build the Social Stats Page | Music Store Dashboard Tutorial
+description: "Learn how to build the Kendo UI Music Store Dashboard Social Stats page by using Telerik UI for ASP.NET MVC."
+slug: buildsocialstats_muscistoredashboard_aspnetmvc
 position: 5
 ---

 # Build the Social Stats Page

+**Figure 1.
+A snapshot of the Kendo UI Music Store Social Networking page**

 ![social-overview](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/social-overview.png)

-The Social Stats page contains various views of social networking data taken from the Kendo UI Music Store.
+The **Social Stats** page contains various views of social networking data taken from the Kendo UI Music Store.
 This includes Facebook Likes, Twitter tweets, Google Plus pluses, and Pintrest pins.
 The different social networks can be selected to show their data in the main graph view, potentially combining the views and adding axes to the graph.

-This page is contained in the following files: **app/social-view.js**, **app/views/social.html**, and **Content/social-view.css**.
+This page is contained in the `app/social-view.js`, `app/views/social.html`, and `Content/social-view.css` files.

+## Configuration

-## Construct the Dynamic Chart
+### Construct the Dynamic Chart

-The chart itself is defined as a Kendo UI Chart in the JavaScript, with some special considerations for the series and value axis (as these are the dynamic portions of the chart, along with the data source.
-The relevant portions of the chart's initializer are below, cut down for brevity:
+The chart itself is defined as a Kendo UI Chart in the JavaScript with some special considerations for the series and value axis, as these are the dynamic portions of the chart along with the data source.
+The relevant portions of the chart initializer are demonstrated in the example below.
+Note that the example is cut down for brevity.

+###### Example

     $('#social-stats-chart').kendoChart({
         title: {